 The legal landscape for CBD products in the U.S. is in constant flux, challenging Cannabis businesses to keep pace.

-Behind the rapid growth sparked by the 2018 Farm Bill, there lies a labyrinth of changing regulations, testing standards, and labeling rules.
-Furthermore, each state has its own stance on production, sales, and product allowances which add another layer to this complex puzzle.
+Thank you for reading this post, don't forget to subscribe!Behind the rapid growth sparked by the 2018 Farm Bill, there lies a labyrinth of changing regulations, testing standards, and labeling rules.
+Furthermore, each state has its stance on production, sales, and product allowances which adds another layer to this complex puzzle.

 This article will deconstruct these complexities and showcase how partnering with regulatory experts like Monarch can significantly reduce risk.